trek-view/gopro2gsv/design/mvp/modes-specification.md

  <tr><td>GPS:GPSAltitude</td><td>157.641 m</td></tr>
 </tbody></table>

 Now all photos are tagged like images we can use the same logic pipeline as mode 2.
-See 2d: Processing frames,.
+See 2d: Processing frames.

+### Mode 4: .360 mode -> max2sphere -> timelapse frames -> final video (for MAX cameras)